agude/agude.github.io/_posts/2018-05-20-my_phd_thesis.md

 events.
 If the generators were perfectly simulating reality, all the points would be right at 1, but of course they are not perfect so the points drift up and down.
 The blue points (from the [MadGraph][madgraph]) do the best job, but even they miss by up to 5%.
-This result can be used to tune the generators to better model reality.

 [madgraph]: http://madgraph.physics.illinois.edu

+## In Summary

+So that's it!
+I measured the angle between pairs of electrons in the CMS detector and compared it to the angle predicted by the Standard Model.
+The result can be used to fine-tune the Monte Carlo generators we use so that future measurements have better estimations.
+But will my result be used for that?
+It's unclear.

+I graduated quickly without publishing the results of my thesis in a journal.
+In fact, my thesis was embargoed for six months to let my adviser and post doc tidy it up for publication, but various complications prevented that.

+That is scientific research though: spending years of your life chasing down a subject cared about by only a handful of people.
+That is part of the reason I wanted to write this post, in the hope that more than a handful of people would read it, and learn what I did.

 ---